 In this blog, we will talk about how you can optimize your entire process of recruitment with quizzes and use them to hire quickly, pool better talent to build productive teams, save money and enjoy the recruitment process.

 To do so, let’s begin with the basics.

-What is a Recruitment Process?
+What All Does a Recruitment Process Involve?

-It can be defined as a series of steps that involve finding and attracting potential candidates for vacant job positions and eventually hiring them once they prove their capability to perform on the job.
+A recruitment process can be defined as a series of steps that involve finding and attracting potential candidates for vacant job positions and eventually hiring them once they prove their capability to perform on the job.